 1) Do not neglect self-care

 Have scheduled creative sessions that don’t leave you exhausted.
 The vessel that supports all your creative work is your physical body.
-Take care of it.
-It’s the only one you have.

 Some of the magic of creativity does happen when you least expect it, so allow time for that too.
 Don’t fill your schedule to the brim.